 Can Eating Ice Cream On Your Period Reduce Cramps?

 There is no association between ice cream consumption and reduced menstrual cramps.
 However, experts have discovered that some foods may help in reducing menstrual cramps and pain.
-As mentioned earlier, these include foods rich in omega-3 fatty acids, fruits, and vegetables.
+As mentioned earlier, these include foods rich in omega-3 fatty acids.

 Talk to your dietitian and healthcare provider to get help on the best diet plan to follow while on your period.
 For example, you may think that some foods are okay, yet they may worsen your period symptoms.
 Additionally, they may also result in bloating or inflammation.